FederatedAI/FATE/examples/task_manager_examples/README.md

 > python task_manager_client.py -f importIdFromLocal -c import_id_from_local.json

-### Request Offline Feature

-It is a possible case that, the real data is not located at the same system of FATE which cannot use "Load File" function directly.
-We also provide a generic methods to request data.
-One party provide an service with which you can somehow upload data to an agreed storage system.
-Then call an adapter to load data in FATE server.
-The call statement is as follow:

-> python task_manager_client.py -f requestOfflineFeature -c request_offline_feature_host.json

 ### Start workflow

 This method is use to start a workflow task.
 You can config all parties configuration in one config file.
 For those parameters that are different in each party, you set in **role_parameters**.
 On the other hand, set parameters that are same among all parties in **algorithm_parameters**.
 The call statement is as follow: